hazelcast-guides/stream-processing-fundamentals/README.md

 > Run `select * from machine_profiles` in the SQL Browser.

-You will see that for each machine there is a serial number, information about the location and the warning and critical temperature limits for that particulare machine.
+You will see that for each machine there is a serial number, information about the location and the warning and critical temperature limits for that particular machine.

 ![profiles](resources/profiles.png)